Kappa Alpha Order: History

 By 1899, the fraternity initiated 2,954 members, mostly at institutions in the Southern United States.
 The Cyclopædia of Fraternities (1899) noted that the Kappa Alpha had numerous chapters "some of which are not at institutions of the first rank...explain[ing] why its membership is, as a whole, of the highest social or scholastic grade".
 However, this opinion may simply reflect a Northern publication's perspective on Southern colleges at the time.

 In the years that followed, the fraternity continued to spread throughout the former Confederacy, adding a few chapters outside that area in California, Pennsylvania, Maryland, Missouri, and Texas.
 The fraternity had 65 active chapters, 9 inactive chapters, and 21,954 members by 1930.
-Because of its status as a national fraternity, KA is part of the Lexington Triad, a trio of now national fraternities formed at the same institution in the same era.
+Because of its status as a national fraternity, KA is part of the Lexington Triad, a trio of national fraternities formed at the same institution in the same era.

 Kappa Alpha Order became a member of the North American Interfraternity Conference on November 27, 1909, but withdrew on January 31, 2020.
 In May 2020, it was one of five founding members of the Fraternity Forward Coalition (FFC).
 FFC maintains that local oversight by universities and colleges is not needed and infringes on the Constitutional right of fraternities to assemble.

 The Kappa Alpha Order national administrative office has been located at Mulberry Hill in Lexington, Virginia since 2004.
 Robert E. Lee spent his first night in Lexington at Mulberry Hill, after arriving to take over as president of Washington College.
 Mulberry Hill is a Virginia Historic Landmark, and was listed on the National Register of Historic Places in 1982.
 Mulberry Hill also houses the Kappa Alpha Order Educational Foundation.